 Emergency Dentistry

 Dental pain can be awful to suffer through.
-Call our office to be seen for an emergency exa, if you are experience any of the following:
+Call our office to be seen for an emergency exam, if you are experiencing any of the following:

 Dental Trauma: falls, accidents, or assaults that affect the face, jaws, and teeth.
 This might look like:

-3. Luxations: a tooth is shifting in position (falls, hits, punches can often do this).
+Luxations: a tooth shifts its position (falls, hits, punches can often do this).
 This requires immediate attention.

 Dental infections: swelling of the face, mouth, gums.
 Drainage of pus.
 Severe redness.
 Difficulty breathing or swallowing warrants a trip to the emergency room.